ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 err-code
 : The err-code parameter contains one of the error codes listed below.
   The value 0 is reserved and MUST NOT be used.
 Only selected values are applicable to each message.
-  Note that error codes are restricted to the range (0..23) to permit encoding as single-byte CBOR unsigned integers.
-Error code values 0 and 12-23 are currently unassigned and reserved for future use.
-  Error code 0 is intentionally reserved to prevent accidental use.
-  Extensions that define new error codes SHOULD constrain values to this range;
-  however, implementations that receive unrecognized error code values greater than 23 SHOULD handle them gracefully, treating them as unknown errors.

 This specification defines the following initial error messages: